Trauma and PTSD Therapists in Aurora, ON

 Michelle McCarty

-Registered Psychotherapist (Qualifying) at Fernwalk Counselling
+MACP, CCC, Registered Psychotherapist (Qualifying) at Fernwalk Counselling

-Aurora, Ontario(Virtual Only)
+Aurora, ON(Virtual Only)

 Life’s challenges can leave individuals and couples feeling stuck, overwhelmed, or unsure how to move forward in achieving personal or relationship goals.
 These challenges may bring up feelings of sadness, worry, anger, insecurity, or confusion.
 You don’t have to face these struggles alone—seeking support is a courageous and admirable step.
 Through a collaborative, client-centered, and evidence-…